-Development and introduction of transgenic or genetically modified organisms, developed through the use of r-DNA technology, are already in the process of revolutionising all facets of human life, be it agriculture, industry or health care.
-Significant investments in biotechnology research have also been made in India and many research projects are at advanced stages of development.
-About 20 recombinant therapeutics and a transgenic crop i.e. Bt cotton have already been approved for commercial use in the country.
-The area under Bt cotton cultivation has increased substantially in the last four years.
+Development and introduction of transgenic or genetically modified organisms, developed through the use of r-DNA technology , are already in the process of revolutionising all facets of human life, be it agriculture, industry or health care.
+Significant investments in biotechnology research have been made in India and many research projects are at advanced stages of development.
+About 20 recombinant therapeutics and a transgenic crop, Bt cotton, have already been approved for commercial use in the country.
+The area under Bt cotton cultivation has increased substantially in the last six years.
 Further, 11 transgenic crops are under various stages of field trials.
 Among various biosafety issues, there are concerns with respect to impact on biodiversity.

 A multi-tiered mechanism is already in place in India to evaluate and regulate such organisms and their products (Box 2).
-However, the long-term impact of introduction of transgenics on biodiversity, particularly on genetic diversity of domesticated animals and crops, is far from clear.
+However. the long-term of impact introduction of transgenics on biodiversity, genetic diversity of particularly on domesticated animals and crops, is far from clear.
 The sheer magnitude of potential benefits of transgenics, and the perceived fears of their possible harmful consequences, call for urgent steps to review the existing mechanisms and protocols for biosafety assessment of transgenic organisms on a continuous basis.

-The use of Genetic Use Restriction Technologies (GURTs) or terminator technologies is prohibited and import of GURTs based products is also banned in the country (Box 3).
+he application of Genetic Use Restriction Technologies (GURTs) or terminator technologies is prohibited and import of GURTs based products is also banned in the country (Box 3).
 Hence, there is a need to further develop state-of-the-art containment facilities and diagnostic tools for GURTs in the country.

-Box 3: Genetic Use Restriction Technologies (GURTs)
+Box 3: Genetic Use Restriction Technologies

-GURT, also called Terminator Technology, is a biotech-based strategy that prevents seed from germinating in the next growing season unless treated chemically by the seed company prior to planting.
-When seeds of crop varieties (containing this kind of genetic manipulation) are purchased from the company and planted, they germinate and grow normally but produce seeds that do not germinate when saved by the farmers and sown during the following season.
-Thus, healthy and high yielding plants are genetically commanded to produce sterileq seeds preventing the farmers to use them for the next seasons planting.
-The technology was first developed by the Delta & Pine Land, a multinational seed company, and the US Department of agriculture.
-If commercialized, $\pm$ erminatorqwould compel farmers to purchase fresh seeds from the company every year.
+GURT, also called terminator technology, is a biotech-based strategy that prevents seeds from germinating in the next growing season unless treated chemically by the seed company prior to planting.
+When seeds of crop varieties (containing this kind of genetic manipulation) are purchased from the company and planted, they germinate and grow normally but produce seeds that do not germinate when saved by the farmers for sowing during the following season.
+Thus, healthy and high yielding plants are genetically commanded to produce 'sterile' seeds preventing the farmers to use them for the next season's planting.
+The technology was first developed by the Delta & Pine Land, a multinational seed company, and the US Department of Agriculture.
+If commercialized, 'terminator' would compel farmers to purchase fresh seeds from the company every year.
 It is bad for agricultural biodiversity and worse for the small and marginal farmers.

-Farmers have to purchase seeds of high yielding Hybrid Varieties because seeds produced by the hybrid plants are not uniform and their production capacity decreases in successive seasons.
+Farmers have to purchase seeds of high yielding hybrid varieties because seeds produced by the hybrid plants are not uniform and their production capacity decreases in successive seasons.
 Hybrid varieties are not yet popular in self-fertilised crop plants like wheat and rice whose seeds are normally replaced after five years or so and that too on exchange among the farmers.
 Multinational seed companies intend to prevent this traditional practice through GURTs.

-It is noteworthy that India opted to enact its own sui generis system (PPVFR Act 2001) for protection of crop varieties as required under the WTO-TRIPs provisions.
-The Indian system is largely compliant to an accepted international system for variety protection, called UPOV 1978, that permits farmers to use saved-seed and also exempts researchers in using seeds of protected varieties.
+It is noteworthy that India opted to enact its sui generis system (PPVFR Act 2001) for protection of crop varieties as required under the WTO-TRIPS provisions.
+The Indian system is largely compliant to an accepted international system for variety protection, called UPOV 1978, that permits farmers to use saved-seeds and also exempts researchers in using seeds of protected varieties.
 These two exemptions distinguish this system from its more recent version called UPOV 1991 which does not permit them and operates more like the patenting system.
 GURTs can be employed to achieve this objective without the need to seek protection or patenting of new seed varieties.